-Policy 35 of LDP2 requires proposals for development (other than dwellings) to be required to demonstrate that it will result in no increased risk to life or significant increase in risk to property.
-In this instance the site is currently undeveloped and so the introduction of any development will increase risk.

-There is a fundamental policy objection to development to this proposal for the reasons outlined above.
+Nevertheless, Policy 35 of LDP2 requires proposals for development (other than dwellings) to be required to demonstrate that it will result in no increased risk to life or significant increase in risk to property.
+In this instance the site is currently undeveloped and so the introduction of any development will increase risk, notwithstanding any conditions that may be imposed.
+There is a fundamental policy objection to development to this proposal for this reason.
 Policy 41 of LDP2 allows for new camping sites away from the coast and Preselis and in locations not intervisible with them.
 The application site is situated close to the estuary coastline at Pickleridge.
 Supplementary Planning Guidance to LDP2 on Camping, Caravanning and Chalet development in the National Park, is based on a study undertaken in 2015 and formed part of the evidence base for the Plan itself.
 The SPG/study looks at the capacity of the National Park to absorb additional camping and caravanning development.
 It uses the 28 landscape character areas as a basis for the assessment.
 The application site is in landscape character area 9.
 The SPG details that there is limited capacity for new sites in the area but that the value of the area lies in its National Park status, the Registered Historic Landscape (Milford Haven Waterway), historic features and the SSSI (Milford Haven Waterway).
 The site is within the Registered Historic Landscape and close to the SSSI.
 In addition, it is close to the coastal edge and therefore in a highly sensitive location.

-The summary of capacity in the area advises that there is no further capacity for development on the coastal edge....or the valley between St Brides and Dale.
+The summary of capacity in the area advises that there is no further capacity for development on the coastal edge.....or the valley between St Brides and Dale.
 The guidance therefore indicates that the site would have a detrimental impact on the landscape and special qualities of the National Park.
+There is a further fundamental policy objection to development to this proposal for this reason.
 Policy 8 of the Pembrokeshire Coast National Park Local Development Plan 2 (LDP2) is a strategy policy which refers to the special qualities of the National Park and lists priorities to ensure that these qualities will be protected and enhanced.
 Policy 14 of the LDP2 seeks the conservation of the Pembrokeshire Coast National Park with criteria (a) and (b) resisting development that would cause significant visual intrusion and/or, that would be introducing or intensifying a use which is incompatible with its location.
 Criteria (c) and (d) resists development that would fail to harmonise with or enhance the landform and landscape character of the National Park and/or fails to incorporate important traditional features.
 Policy 29 of LDP2 requires all development proposals to be well designed in terms of place and local distinctiveness (criterion (a)).
 Parts of the Pembrokeshire Coast National Park are still relatively undeveloped with minimal impact of lighting on the night sky.
 Policy 9 seeks to conserve that character and limit the impact of lighting which could negatively impact on the special qualities of the National Park.
 The proposal would introduce a use incompatible with its location; fail to harmonise with or enhance the landscape; impact on the historic landscape and result in development of the undeveloped coast.
 It is therefore contrary to policies 41 (Camping, Caravanning and Chalet Development); 14 (Conservation and enhancement of the Pembrokeshire Coast National Park) and 8 (Special Qualities).
+There is therefore a further fundamental policy objection to development to this proposal for this reason.
 Amenity and Privacy: